 The Dayton Knitting Guild, established in 1986, promotes interest and skill in the art of knitting, encourages high standards of quality and workmanship, and encourages the use of those skills for the benefit of others.
 Membership is open to all skill levels and geographic locations.

 The Dayton Knitting Guild membership is open to all.
-In addition to having first choice for special events and access to our video lending library, members receive a quarterly newsletter, Call of the Wool.
+In addition to having first choice for special events, members receive a quarterly newsletter, Call of the Wool.
 Click here for more information about Dayton Knitting Guild membership.
 A printable membership application form is available here.
-Use the Contact Us form below to send us an email.
+If you have any questions, you can Contact Us.

-Monthly meetings are held the 3rd Monday of the month September through June at St. Mary Center (see inset at right for a link to the map).
+Monthly meetings are held the 3rd Monday of the month September through June at Peace Evangelical Lutheran Church in Beavercreek.
 In the spring, the guild holds a retreat at the Bergamo Center for Lifelong Learning.
 Our currently scheduled programs and workshops are here.

 The Dayton Knitting Guild encourages the use of our skills for the benefit of others.
 Click here to read about our ongoing projects.